 Figuring out the formulas and layout for the Excel spreadsheets that are so vital to keeping client projects on track may, indeed, get you a pat on the back from a superior.
 However, there may be a more significant price to pay when feelings of guilt come calling over missing your spouse’s family reunion.

-Well over half of respondents said working longer hours hurt their emotional well-being, and 54 percent said the same about their physical needs.
+Well over half of the respondents said working longer hours hurt their emotional well-being, and 54 percent said the same about their physical needs.

 Mental health experts say overachievers tend to compartmentalize their work from other aspects of their life, mental health being one.
 Often, people become so engrossed in their work that their ambition turns from feeling productive to feeling overwhelmed, producing negative thoughts, and in turn, negative emotions.